jamesblasco/intl_translation_format/intl_translation_format/README.md

 and create templates.
 There are several classes to make this task easier: `MonoLingualFormat`, `BinaryMonolingualFormat`, `MultiLingualFormat`.

-As an example, this guide will saw you how the JSON file format is implemented.
+As an example, this guide will show you how the JSON file format is implemented.
+While in the package both monolingual and multilingual JSON has been implemented, this steps will only explain the monolingual JSON format

 1. Learning about your format

 It is important to do some research about the format you are interested to implement.
 Some good questions would be:
- 1. Is it a standard?
+ 1. Is there a standard or other definitive document that can tell us how to resolve any questions about the implementation? eg. [ARB](https://github.com/google/app-resource-bundle/wiki/ApplicationResourceBundleSpecification) and [XLIFF](http://docs.oasis-open.org/xliff/xliff-core/v2.0/xliff-core-v2.0.html) are standardized,
- 2. Is it a binary or text-based format?
+ 2. Is it a binary or text-based format? eg. [.po](https://www.gnu.org/software/gettext/manual/html_node/PO-Files.html) is a text based format while [.mo](https://www.gnu.org/software/gettext/manual/html_node/MO-Files.html) is binary.
- 3. Does it contain a translation for multiple languages per file or is it just one language per file?
+ 3. Does it contain a translation for multiple languages per file or is it just one language per file? eg. ARB contains a language per file while XLIFF can contain the translation and the source language.
  4. How does it handle Plurals, Genders, and Variables?

 Let's answer these questions for our new JSON format:
  1. While it is a standard data interchange format, there is no official standard for translations.
 Multiple frameworks create their implementations like `i18next` or `ng2-translate` for `Angular`.

- Because the `ICU Format` is the core of the dart intl library, we decided to create a value/key simple JSON with ICU messages.
+ Because the [`ICU Format`](https://unicode-org.github.io/icu/userguide/format_parse/messages/) is the core of the dart intl library, we decided to create a value/key simple JSON with ICU messages.

  As an example:
  ```json